flink-extended/ai-flow/docs/content/get_started/quickstart/locally.md

 aiflow workflow upload ${path_of_the_workflow_file}
 ```

-You can view the workflow you uploaded by the following command.
+You can view the workflow you uploaded by the following command:
 ```shell script
 aiflow workflow list --namespace default
 ```

 ### Starting an Execution
 The workflow you uploaded can be executed as an instance which is called execution.
-You can start a new execution by the following command.
+You can start a new execution by the following command:
 ```
 aiflow workflow-execution start quickstart_workflow --namespace default
 ```

 ### Viewing the Results
-You can view the workflow execution you just started by the following command.
+You can view the workflow execution you just started by the following command:
 ```shell script
 aiflow workflow-execution list quickstart_workflow --namespace default
 ```
 The result shows `id`, `status` and other information of the workflow execution.
-You can then list tasks of workflow execution with id 1 by the following command.
+You can then list tasks of workflow execution with id 1 by the following command:
 ```shell script
 aiflow task-execution list 1
 ```